 Setting Standard Costs

-Setting standard costs involves establishing predetermined cost estimates for direct materials, direct labor, and overhead based on historical data, industry benchmarks, and technical specifications.
-It requires careful analysis and consideration of various factors such as material prices, labor rates, production processes, and overhead expenses.
+Setting standard costs involves establishing predetermined cost estimates for direct materials, direct labour, and overhead based on historical data, industry benchmarks, and technical specifications.
+It requires careful analysis and consideration of various factors such as material prices, labour rates, production processes, and overhead expenses.
 Standard costs should reflect the most efficient and realistic expectations for production under normal operating conditions.

 Setting accurate standard costs is crucial for effective cost control and variance analysis.